ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 {}
 ```

-Finally, add the following struct and event declarations to the contract, which will be integrated in later:
+Finally, add the following struct and event declarations into the body of the contract, which will be integrated in later:

 ```solidity
 // Messages sent to this contract.